Farewell as a leadership task

 Natalia Hoffmann-Demsing

-She is a trained systemic business coach, licensed MBTI® trainer, trainer (IHK), agile coach and author of specialist books (Haufe and ManagerSeminare).
-She sees herself as a link between the traditional and the agile working world and moves playfully between the two.
-The focus of her work is always on people and creating the conditions in which people can effectively contribute their strengths and work with intrinsic motivation.
+She sees herself as a link between the traditional and agile worlds of work and moves playfully between the two.
+People are always at the centre of her work, as is the creation of parameters in which people can effectively contribute their strengths and work with intrinsic motivation.